CPATA will be closed on Monday, May 22 for Victoria Day.

 Providing or Updating Your Insurance Information

 Licensees must provide up-to-date insurance information to CPATA and will be prompted to report on insurance during the annual licence renewal process each year.
+Log in to the Licensee Portal and follow the instructions for updating your insurance information if your insurance information changes at another point during the year for any reason (including an employment change).

 FAQ